 In an agency setting, you juggle various projects and manage different clients’ expectations.
-You might wake up in the morning with multiple timelines racing through your head.
+You might wake up with multiple timelines racing through your head.
 Good chance the projects have different audiences and objectives.

-There are multiple project statuses and timelines that you will be exposed to on a daily basis, so you will have a much broader instead of an in-depth understanding of project topics than working in-house.
+There are multiple project statuses and timelines that you will be exposed to daily, so you will have a much broader instead of an in-depth understanding of project topics than working in-house.